ECB policymakers reject bigger crisis role for bank

 | THE HAGUE/FRANKFURT

-THE HAGUE/FRANKFURT The European Central Bank cannot intervene much more aggressively to tackle the euro zone debt crisis, three ECB policymakers from the bloc's core said on Thursday, pressing governments to act instead.
+THE HAGUE/FRANKFURT The European Central Bank cannot intervene much more aggressively to tackle the euro zone debt crisis, three ECB policymakers from the bloc's core said on Thursday, putting the onus on governments to act instead.

-The ECB is under growing pressure from world leaders to do more to address the crisis which has now engulfed Italy, exacerbated by the prospect of a political vacuum after Prime Minister Silvio Berlusconi's impending departure.
+The ECB is under growing pressure from world leaders to do more to address the crisis, which has engulfed Italy and been exacerbated by the prospect of a political vacuum after Prime Minister Silvio Berlusconi's impending departure.

 Dutch central bank President Klaas Knot, a member of the ECB's 23-member policymaking Governing Council, led fresh ECB resistance.